-22. Subsequent Events (unaudited)
+22. Subsequent Event (unaudited)

-On May 14, 2009, we announced a plan to further reduce our worldwide workforce by up to 200 employees and expect to record charges of \$8 million to \$10 million over the third and fourth fiscal quarters of 2009 in connection with this plan.
+On May 14, 2009, we announced a plan to further reduce our worldwide workforce by up to 200 employees and expect to record charges of \$8 million (unaudited) to \$10 million (unaudited) over the third and fourth fiscal quarters of 2009 in connection with this plan.